Human Resource Services

 19. 19Q: I am a Merit employee.
 Will I receive my salary increase on my normal anniversary date even though I am on FMLA leave?

-19A: You may not.
+19A: You might not.
 Unpaid FMLA leaves of 30 calendar days or more will cause the University to adjust the merit increase date.
 This new merit increase date will become the employee's permanent date.

 20. 20Q: Will I receive my scheduled July 1 salary increase while I am on an FMLA leave?